AuctorisMors/P3/README.md

 P3 is a project I made to learn Python.
-It is a console based slot machine.
+It is a console based arcade.
 Requires python 3.10+